kamiloses/FriendHub-Backend/README.md

 <br><br><h2>Comments</h2>

-Once you click on a post, you will be redirected to the post details page, where you can see all the comments related with the specific post.
+Once you click on a post, Angular will send a request to the backend to fetch comments related with the post, and you will be redirected to the post details page, where you can view all the comments associated with that specific post (I wasn't focused on improving css).
 <br>You can write comments and response to other comments.

 ![image](https://github.com/user-attachments/assets/885024a9-80d3-4b7b-8693-ff8848ce785b)